Artwork Preparation

 Once opened in a vector program, draw a 2pt

-stroke line and compare that line to any
+line and compare that to any

-concerning knckout areas in your art.
+concerning knockout areas in your art.

 If the artwork has already been created before it has been decided which type of heat transfer to order, how colors